Why do we Quarry?

 Because the stone used for this sort of construction work does not have to be extracted in a high quality block form, the techniques for quarrying have changed.
 Now, those that quarry can be less selective.
 Consequently one of the best methods of quick quarrying is the use of explosives which means that great chunks of hillsides may be blown up and transported away in a relatively short time.

 Sand and gravel are used along with stone in construction work.
-Consequently millions of tonnes are being removed from sand and gravel deposits both on land – usually close to the urban areas where they are needed – and also from the sea bed.
+As a result, millions of tonnes are being removed from sand and gravel deposits both on land – usually close to the urban areas where they are needed – and also from the sea bed.

 What effect can Quarries have?